Code-Institute-Submissions/Mjau83-myCrystals_AugResub/README.md

 ## Testing

-The was tested for Android on Samsung A50 and Xperia 10.
-It was also tested on laptop and desktop view (PC).
+The website was tested for Android on Samsung A50 and Xperia 10, and on Iphone 11 pro plus It was also tested on laptop and desktop view (PC).

 The code was tested with:
 * [W3C Markup Validator](https://validator.w3.org/)